Adoration: Ancient Middle East

-Catholic Church
+Christian adoration

+The Christian faith has historically taught that believers are to "adore one and the same Christ, the Son of God and of man, consisting of and in two inseparable and undivided natures".

-Adoration may take the form of Eucharistic adoration.
-Pope Benedict XVI reflected on this: "Only in adoration can profound and true acceptance develop.
+Such adoration may take the form of Eucharistic adoration.
+Within the Catholic Church, Pope Benedict XVI reflected on this: "Only in adoration can profound and true acceptance develop.
 And it is precisely this personal act of encounter with the Lord that develops the social mission which is contained in the Eucharist and desires to break down barriers, not only the barriers between the Lord and us but also and above all those that separate us from one another".
 In a similar vein Pope Francis wrote: "The perpetual adoration of the Eucharist [is] growing at every level of ecclesial life.
-Even so, we must reject the temptation to offer a privatized and individualistic spirituality which ill accords with the demands of charity" (Evangelii gaudium, 262), Some churches contain "adoration chapels" in which the Eucharist is exposed for adoration continuously that the faithful may observe their faith through it.
+Even so, we must reject the temptation to offer a privatized and individualistic spirituality which ill accords with the demands of charity" (Evangelii gaudium 262), Some churches contain "adoration chapels" in which the Eucharist is exposed for continuous adoration so that the faithful may observe their faith through it.
 "The Curé of Ars would spend hours in front of the Blessed Sacrament.
 When people would ask him what he would do or say during those hours, he would say: 'He looks at me, and I look at him.'"